blakedietz/blakedietz.me/content/posts/2021-12-29-valheim-selfie/index.md

 draft: false
 date: 2021-12-29T12:00:00.000-07:00
 ---
-Allyanna, Zac Feurborn and I finished Valheim together on 2021-05-09 at 00:04:06.
-It was one of the first more challenging games that she finished and was a great time with my buddy Zac.
+Allyanna, Zac and I finished Valheim together on 2021-05-09 at 00:04:06.
+It was one of the first more challenging Ally had finished and was a great time with Zac. :)

 ![](screen-shot-2021-05-09-at-00.03.45.png)